-Looking back at the benefits of early 4G adopters, it’s safe to assume those same benefits would apply to those businesses thinking of adopting 5G technology nice and early.
-In fact, a study by management consultancy Arthur D. Little and EE revealed that 86% of early 4G adopted got ‘more work done on the move’, whilst 76% said it had helped their organisations ‘innovate and jump the competition’.
+Looking back at the benefits of early 4G business mobile plan adopters, it’s safe to assume those same benefits would apply to those thinking of adopting 5G technology nice and early.
+In fact, a study by management consultancy Arthur D. Little and EE revealed that 86% of early 4G adopted got ‘more work done on the move’, whilst 76% said it had helped their organisations‘ innovate and jump the competition’.

 For a more practical example, let’s go back to the mobile working trend we’ve talked about before: your employees are working remotely and are struggling to communicate, or to transfer and receive business-critical data.